 7. Reducing Traffic Mortality with Machine Learning

-In this machine learning project, you’ll dig through historical data on traffic mortality in the USA by state and apply machine learning to find similarities and differences between states and provide granular policy recommendations.
+In this traffic mortality project, you’ll dig through historical data on traffic mortality in the USA by state and apply machine learning to find similarities and differences between states and provide granular policy recommendations.
+You can check out our other machine learning projects in a separate article.

 8. Movie Similarity in Plot Summaries

 With so many movies available, it’s easy to think of movies that are similar to each other.
 What if you can find natural language processing and machine learning to categorize movies based on their plot summaries?
-In this Python project, you’ll do exactly that.
+With this movie similarity dataset, you’ll do exactly that.
+This advanced Python project offers challenges in exploratory data analysis, text mining, and trend analysis.
+The most advanced task involves constructing a network graph to analyze professional relationships among cast members and directors, requiring skills in complex data manipulation and graph theory.
+This project provides a robust platform for applying advanced data science techniques to real-world data.

 9. Movie Genre Classification with Multi-Label Output